Special Events - Calendar & Permits

 - Every driver must have valid auto insurance

 - Minor participants must be accompanied by an adult

 - No parade participants are allowed to throw candy

 ***These rules apply to all motorized vehicles and drivers.***

 All Event Organizers wishing to hold a parade must also comply with the following:

-- Must provide a list of all units/organizations and driver names, for all motorized vehicles, a minimum of 10 days before your event.
+- Must provide a list of all unit(s)/organization(s) and driver names for all motorized vehicles, a minimum of 14 days before your event.

-- Hire law enforcement officers to perform checks on all vehicles and drivers participating in your parade.
-Event Organizers will have two options to complete these checks:
+- Must hire law enforcement officers to perform checks of all vehicles and drivers participating in your parade.

 BULLPEN SOCIAL DISTRICT

 This City of Durham has a social district named the Bullpen.
 When a special event held pursuant to the issuance of a special event permit, issued by the City of Durham, the terms of the special event permit supersede the provisions of this article within the boundaries of the special event.